KirstChat/the-wee-norn-iron-box/README.md

 - A products page with a search bar and category filters
 - Product descriptions that display when the user hovers over the product card
 - A box page to allow the user to see the contents of their box before they order
-- A profile page that displays previous orders and a saved delivery address for future orders
+- A profile page that displays previous orders and a saved delivery address for future orders as well as blog post drafts
 - A checkout page that allows the user to purchase their box using Stripe payments
+- A blog page that displays blog posts and allows users to create their own posts as well as comment on other posts
 - A footer located on every page with links to social media pages
 - Toasts to let the user know when they've successfully completed an action or to let them know if there was a error completing an action